 - Providing a breadth of opportunities that cater for a wide range of needs from recreational programs to competitive sport

 - Encourage every girl to strive to achieve her personal best for optimal wellbeing.

 MGGS Senior Years sport opportunities.Read more

-The Melbourne Girls Grammar community is excited for the opening of the Artemis Centre in 2017.
-This wellbeing centre will have state of the art, gender built facilities including:
+The Melbourne Girls Grammar community officially opened the Artemis Centre in September 2017.
+This wellbeing centre has state of the art, gender built facilities including:

 - 25m indoor pool with adjustable depth height

 - indoor courts for basketball, netball and volleyball

 - studios for yoga, Pilates and cardio